Skip to content

 **Notes:**

-- The Reynolds number is measure of whether the problem is dominated
+- The Reynolds number is a measure of whether the problem is dominated

 by diffusive or convective effects.
 The higher the Reynolds number,